CreateJS/sandbox/PlanetaryGary/README.md

 Important notes:
 - due to security restrictions on local content, you must run this example from a web server.
-- desktop Safari has a known bug which results in small subpixel artifacts in the generated sprite sheet.
-This should be resolved in a future version of Safari.
 - iOS Safari has a major bug which currently results in very poor performance.
 Apple has been made aware of this issue, and I am attempting to isolate it.

 Demonstrates a variety of advanced concepts including:
-- preloading with progress UI
+- preloading with progress UI & multiple parallel loads
+- using an external manifest to load sounds
 - managing assets as they load
 	- ex1. music plays as soon as it finishes loading
 	- ex2. sprite sheet builder runs as soon as all dependencies are loaded